ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

 3. ``"signature" ModuleName`` is translated into the argument ``ModuleName``, identifying an ``hsig`` file in the include path.
+   Every required signature *must* have an ``hsig`` file (unlike the Cabal syntax, where required signatures can be implicit);
+   it is expected that Cabal generates blank signature files for all inherited signatures.
+(This restriction simplifies the compilation model: one source file per compilation product.
+It may be lifted in the future.)

 4. The header of a mixed library ``"library" ComponentId`` is translated into ``-this-unit-id UnitId``, where ``UnitId`` consists of ``ComponentId``